fabric8io/fabric8/tooling/examples/camel-drools-example/ReadMe.md

     mvn install

-This project includes a unit test, org.fusesource.example.drools.CamelContextXmlTest, that shows calling this component
+This project includes a unit test, ${package}.CamelContextXmlTest, that shows calling this component

 To run this project use